Last Updated on March 27, 2021 by Shaun Snapp

 Forecast Bias Definition

 Let us make sure that we are on the same page concerning the term forecast bias.
 Forecast bias is when a forecast is consistently inaccurate in one direction, either higher or lower than the actual forecast.
 An estimate can have zero bias but also may still be highly inaccurate.
-However, the number of times and the degree to which it is higher than the actual outcome is more or less balanced with the times when the forecast is lower than the actual outcome.
-Therefore bias is the degree of the direction of forecast error and not an overall measurement for forecast error.
+However, the number of times and the degree to which it is higher than the actual outcome is more or less balanced when the forecast is lower than the actual outcome.
+Therefore, bias is the degree of forecast error direction and not an overall measurement for forecast error.

 The Importance of Forecast Bias to Understanding Sales Forecasting

-Forecast bias is one of the essential topics of forecasting generally, but sales forecasting especially, but also one of the least discussed, and this is nowhere more true than from the perspective of purposeful bias.
+Forecast bias is one of the essential topics of forecasting generally, but sales forecasting especially, but also one of the least discussed.
+This is nowhere more true than from the perspective of purposeful bias.

 Assigning the Blame for Forecast Bias Between the Individual Versus the Institution